Completing the Zen in Performance Management

 The Human Side of Performance Management

-Thackara, John (2005).
+Thackara, J. (2005).
 In The Bubble: Designing in a Complex World.
 Cambridge, Massachusetts: MIT Press World.